Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Introduction

-Given no viscosity, there are numerous regular eigenmodes (i.e., Kelvin modes) whose eigenvalues indicating their complex growth rates are discretely distributed and accumulate to points in the complex plane.
-However, there also exist uncountably infinite non-regular modes possessing critical layers, called critical-layer eigenmodes.
-A critical layer occurs at a radial location where the phase velocity of the perturbation is equal to the advection of the base flow \citep{Ash1995, Drazin2004}.
-Mathematically, it corresponds to a singularity where the coefficients of the highest derivatives of the governing equations go to zero \citep{Marcus2015}.
-For each critical-layer mode the singularity poses a discontinuity at the critical layer and bisects the inner and outer part of the solution around the critical layer, making two parts behave independently \citep{Gallay2020}.
-The critical-layer eigenmodes relate to the non-normality of the linear governing equations and, as a consequence, they emerge in association with continuously distributed eigenvalues in the complex eigenvalue plane, affirming the non-orthogonality across these eigenmodes, which is known to be coupled with the transient growth process \citep{Mao2011, Mao2012, Bolle2020}.
-Due to symmetry of the perturbation and absence of viscous diffusion, the critical-layer eigenmodes emerge with their eigenvalues distributed on the imaginary axis of the complex eigenvalue plane, implying their neutral stability \citep[see][]{Gallay2020}.
+Given no viscosity $(\nu \equiv 0)$, there are regular eigenmodes (Kelvin modes) in association with discretely distributed eigenvalues, and non-regular eigenmodes with critical layer singularities (critical-layer eigenmodes), which occur at radial locations where the perturbation phase velocity is equal to the advection of the base flow \citep{Ash1995, Drazin2004}, or equivalently, where the coefficients of the highest derivatives of the governing equations go to zero \citep{Marcus2015}.
+The critical-layer eigenmodes arise from the non-normality of the governing equations (i.e., non-commutativity with the Hermitian adjoint) and are associated with continuously distributed eigenvalues in the complex plane, which are known to be significant in transient growth \citep{Mao2011, Mao2012, Bolle2020}.
+Throughout this paper, we refer to the region where critical-layer eigenvalues exist as a non-normal region.
+Note that this is in line with the quantitative definition of non-normality using the resolvent formalism by \citet{Bolle2020}, who referred to non-normality as the region where the resolvent norm of the operator representing the governing equations does not meet its lower bound.
+The inviscid critical-layer eigenvalues are distributed on the imaginary axis, exhibiting their neutral stability pertaining to the time symmetry in the problem \citep[see][]{Gallay2020}.

-With viscosity, however, even placing a small viscous diffusion term breaks this symmetry in conjunction with regularisation of the critical layers and then makes the critical-layer eigenmodes decay in time \citep{Heaton2007}.
-Not only that, but viscosity also triggers a new singularity at radial infinity due to the spatial unboundedness as a result of the increase in the order of the governing equations.
-We examine how these viscosity effects are respectively involved in the formation of the viscous eigenmodes especially in the non-normality region.
-When viscosity is considerably strong, e.g., $\Rey=10^3$, the discrete eigenmodes appear to become prevalent in the complex eigenvalue plane whereas the non-normality region contracts \citep[see][pp. 247, 269]{Fabre2006}.
-We confirm the prevalence of the discrete modes as viscosity increases, which we think relates to thickening of the viscous critical layer in $O(\Rey^{-1/3})$.
+However, adding even a small amount of viscosity $(\nu \rightarrow 0^+)$ breaks this symmetry and leads to the viscous damping of eigenmodes in time \citep{Khorrami1991}.
+Spatially, non-zero viscosity regularises the critical-layer singularities but simultaneously triggers new singularities at radial infinity as a result of the total spatial order increase of the governing equations \citep[see][p.
+268]{Fabre2006}.
+The impact of viscosity on the formation of viscous eigenmodes is an active research area, especially in the non-normal region.
+As viscosity is close to zero, the discrete spectrum becomes less prevalent in the complex plane while the non-normal region expands \citep[see][p.
+11]{Bolle2020}.